nagzz/IndicaRTD/README.md

-# High quality Reference Transcriptome construction improves RNA-seq quantification in Oryza sativa indica
+# High quality Reference Transcriptome construction improves RNA-seq quantification in <i>Oryza sativa indica</i>

 methodology.txt file consists of the various scripts used for the IndicaRTD construction.